JamesHagerman/L1Demoparty/docs/UART_tutorial.md

 The saving grace of all this is that, despite Microchips inability to host decent, working, stable, long lived web forums, at LEAST they know how to write verbose docs and datasheets...

-Now, to say that their verbosity isn't a complete pain in the ass sometimes...
+Not, to say that their verbosity isn't a complete pain in the ass sometimes...

 ## UART/Serial ports